-The TU Presidential Scholarship is the most generous academic merit award given by The University of Tulsa.
+The TU Presidential Scholarship is a generous academic merit award given by The University of Tulsa.
 This award for top academic students is based on several factors, including exceptional performance in a rigorous college-preparatory curriculum, genuine interest in TU, active co-curricular involvement, and big dreams for the future.
 We want you to bring your A-game to Tulsa!
 Doing so allows us to use these “A” factors in the application and selection process:

 - Academic Achievements